agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 Below, I create a dataframe that pulls the direct effect estimations from the model and calculates the indirect and total effects.
 As you can see, in all cases the total effect is quite a bit larger (almost twice the magnitude) of the direct effect output.

-When we consider the spatial spillover effect the estimate for bar density increases from 0.024 to 0.045.
+When we consider the spatial spillover effect, the estimate for bar density increases from 0.024 to 0.045.
 This now implies that after controlling for block group characteristics and the spatial spillover effect, an increase in 10 bars per square mile is associated with approximately 5 drunk accidents per 10,000 people.

 This is not to say that the original estimates are wrong.
 These estimates are just a different interpretation that also includes the interaction among spatial units and gives us the total average effect over our study area - likely a more useful interpretation.